 Food and physical activity among older adults in the Nordic region

 Healthy eating habits and physical activity have a positive impact on health, social participation, and functionality in late adulthood.
-The Nordic Welfare Centre’s project Food and physical activity among older adults in the Nordic region is intended to reinforce the development of policies in individual Nordic countries to promote healthy eating habits and sufficient physical activity among the 65–80 age group.
-The aim is to support an active, healthy senior lifestyle and reduce the burden of disease on the older adults in the Nordic region.
+The Nordic Welfare Centre’s project “Diet and Physical Activity among Older Adults in the Nordic Region” intends to strengthen policy development in individual countries to promote healthy eating habits and adequate physical activity even in the early years of old age.
+Good eating habits and physical activity support an active, healthy life in old age and reduce the burden of disease among elderly people in the Nordic region.

 Improving one’s lifestyle habits reduces the risk for non-communicable chronic diseases.
 Risk factors such as high blood pressure and an unhealthy blood fat profile can be addressed by improved lifestyle habits, even later in life.
 Healthy eating habits and sufficient physical activity in late adulthood contribute to preventing conditions related to cardiovascular disease, dementia, and mental illness.